|Aims & Objectives||Links to Council Priorities & Projects||Outputs & Outcomes||Contact Information|

 - Offer of a private rented tenancy

 - Referral to another local authority in accordance with Section 198 of the above Act

 Prior to the Localism Act discharge into the Private Sector was at the discretion of the applicant.
 If an offer of Private accommodation was refused this could not be held against the applicant as their one offer of accommodation.

 Changes brought about by the Localism Act to succession, transfers, allocations and discharge of homeless duty are covered in more detail in chapter 5.

 Private Sector within Bassetlaw

-Link to the Strategic Role of Local Authorities.
+Link to the Strategic Role of Local Authorities (external link).

 The Council recognise the importance of the private rented sector and how it can assist the council in meeting the housing needs within the district.
 The Council is developing a Private Sector Housing Strategy; however we already have a number of initiatives in place which includes liaison with private landlords and dealing with empty homes.